Nucor Stock: Is It a Good Buy?

 Many signs are positive for Nucor.
-Its base dividends have consistently increased for decades, and its share repurchase program adjustment suggests that Nucor expects its value to rise.
-But, if you do choose to invest, remember that the strength of the steel industry will depend strongly on the state of the economy.
+Its base dividends have consistently increased for decades, and its new share repurchase suggests that Nucor expects its value to rise.
+In addition, Nucor is expanding.
+The company recently acquired a majority stake in California Steel Industries Inc., according to a Feb.
+4 press release.
+But if you do choose to invest, remember that the strength of the steel industry will depend strongly on the state of the economy.

-Will 2021 see new economic expansion?
+Will 2022 see new economic expansion?
 That remains to be seen.
-With shares at all-time highs, investors do seem to be pricing in good news for Nucor.
+With shares off their all-time high but still trading well above pre-pandemic prices, investors do seem to be pricing in good news for Nucor.
 Time will tell.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.